Jack polynomials and orientability generating series of maps: Rectangular Young diagrams and Lassalle's recurrence

 Let us assume that the inductive assertion holds for all $\pi$ such that $|\pi| < n$ and let $\pi$ be a partition with $|\pi|=n$.
 In the case when $m_1(\pi)\geq 1$ we apply \eqref{eq:nielubie1A} and \eqref{eq:nielubie1B} and the inductive assertion implies that \eqref{eq:equality-rectangular} holds true for $\pi$ as well.

 In the case when $m_1(\pi)=0$, we compare the left-hand side of \eqref{eq:recurrence-lassalle-prim} with the left-hand side of \eqref{eq:recurrence-lassalle}.
-From the inductive assertion it follows that they are equal; so must be their right-hand sides. \end{proof}
+From the inductive assertion it follows that they are equal; so must be their right-hand sides.
+This concludes the proof of the inductive step. \end{proof}